-If you're aged between 16 and 61, and claim housing benefit to help you pay your rent, you may be affected by the changes introduced by the government in 2013.
+If you're a working age claimant and claim housing benefit to help you pay your rent, you may be affected by the changes introduced by the government in 2013.

 If you rent your home from a council or housing organisation, or other registered social landlord, and you have more bedrooms than the government says you need, under the new rules, you'll lose part of your housing benefit.

 This is called 'under occupancy' charge or 'bedroom tax'.

 The benefit ‘size criteria’ allows one bedroom for: